cemvarol/AZ-400-PuppetLab/00-PuppetLab.md

 ![](https://raw.githubusercontent.com/cemvarol/AZ-400-PuppetLab/master/02-Notifications.png)

-3. Go to **Virtual Machines**  pane, ypu will see created Virtual Machines for this lab.
+3. Go to **Virtual Machines**  pane, you will see created Virtual Machines for this lab.
 You may see more than those below, you may have previously created virtual machines.

 ![](https://raw.githubusercontent.com/cemvarol/AZ-400-PuppetLab/master/03-VMs.png)